redhat-cop/cloud.vmware_ops/roles/system_settings/README.md

   - Enable/Disable state of Direct Console User Interface (DCUI TTY2).

 - **system_settings_shell_enabled**:
   - Enable/Disable state of BASH, that is, access to BASH from within the controlled CLI.
+This parameter is mandatory in case `system_settings_shell_timeout` is specified.

 - **system_settings_shell_timeout**:
   - The timeout (in seconds) specifies how long you enable the Shell access.
 The maximum timeout is 86400 seconds(1 day).
-This parameter is mandatory.
+This parameter is mandatory in case `system_settings_shell_enabled` is specified.

 - **system_settings_ssh_enabled**:
   - Enable/Disable state of the SSH-based controlled CLI.